nd1012/wan24-Crypto/README.md

 offer everything a C# developer needs for a better random number source.

 **NOTE**: Even the best PQC algorithm will _fail_ when not using a good RNG!

+## Password post-processing

+An entered user password may be easy to break using brute force.
+For this reason it's recommended to apply at last KDF on the raw password.
+The `PasswordPostProcessor` base type allows to create a reuseable post-processor, which can also be used for pre-processing an encryption password.

+The `PasswordPostProcessor.Instance` is a ready-to-use post-processor, which does these steps for processing a password:

+1. apply KDF
+2. apply a counter KDF, if configured
+3. compute a MAC, if configured

+For a fully customized processing you can use the static `DefaultPasswordPostProcessor.ProcessPwd` method, which allows giving the processing options to use as an argument.

+You're free to set your own default processor to `PasswordPostProcessor.Instance` (which will be used when calling `WithEncryptionPasswordPreProcessing` on `CryptoOptions` without any argument values).

 ## Object encryption